MerosCrypto/Meros/docs/Protocol/Consensus.md

 The 10,000 Merit limit creates a maximum of 525 votes.
 The multiple votes per MeritHolder means MeritHolders with more Merit get more power.
 The median means that if the difficulty is 10, and a MeritHolder wants it to be 9, they can't game the system by voting for a radically lower difficulty, like they could with an average.

-When the difficulty is lowered, there's a chance Entries based on the new difficulty may be rejected by nodes still using the old difficulty.
-When the difficulty is raised, there's a chance Entries based on the old difficulty may still be accepted by nodes who have yet to update.
+When the difficulty is lowered, there's a chance Transactions based on the new difficulty may be rejected by nodes still using the old difficulty.
+When the difficulty is raised, there's a chance Transactions based on the old difficulty may still be accepted by nodes who have yet to update.
 The first scenario adds a delay to the system, and adding a Block will catch all the nodes up.
-The second scenario risks rewinding Entries.
-Therefore, if an Entry doesn't beat the spam filter, but does still get the needed Verifications to become verified, it's still valid.
+The second scenario risks rewinding Transactions.
+Therefore, if a Transaction doesn't beat the spam filter, but does still get the needed Verifications to become verified, it's still valid.

 In the case no SendDifficulties have been added to the Consensus yet, the spam filter defaults to using a difficulty of 48 "AA" bytes.